ecmwf/open-ecpds/Options.md

 When a user uploads a file through the data portal, enabling this feature forces the use of incoming.tmpPattern to determine whether the file is temporary.
 If flagged as temporary, the file remains in standby mode until the user renames it to its final name.

 ### incoming.tmpPattern
 When incoming.tmpDetect is enabled, this feature allows specifying a regex pattern to identify temporary files.
-By default, a file is considered temporary if its filename (excluding the path) starts with a dot and/or ends with the .tmp extension (case-insensitive).
+By default, a file is considered temporary if its filename (excluding the path) starts with a dot and/or ends with the .tmp or .temp extension (case-insensitive).

 ### incoming.uploadPeriod
 Define the rolling time window for the upload byte quota set by "incoming.maxUploadBytes".
 If not set, the quota is disabled.